rohitshubham/special_assignment_2020/readme.md

 It has been implemented in python3 using [pytorch](pytorch.org) DNN library.
 This implementation uses VGG-16 as the underlying architecture and the function calls have been made using gRPC protocol (as per the original paper).
 It automatically uses CUDA cores if available on the device.

 #### Architecture
-A rough architecture of the overall flow has been summarized in the figure below.
+A rough architecture and the overall data-flow has been summarized in the figure below.

 ![architecture](images/1.png)
 * Figure 1 : Architecture and data flow of the implementation